What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

 But, if you want to provide server log analysis to your customers, you should learn how to find useful information in other kinds of server logs, too.

-Exporting of the data – let’s assume that you have managed to filter the data and now you would like to export them and create some nice tables.
+Exporting the data – let’s assume that you have managed to filter the data, and now you would like to export them and create some nice tables.
 Hmm, I would do that with Excel.
 The problem is that it can only open 1,048,576 rows of data.
 This number is lower when filtering and creating pivot tables.

 No, I’m not crazy – this is a small number if you are working on the full set of logs from ex. one month.

 Let’s do it right!